HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 systems is an important and challenging area for study.
-Consolidating storage into larger units, sometimes called a *data lake*, is one area to study; the anticipation is that much more use of the wide area network will be made in the future to deliver data to where it is needed.
+Consolidating storage into larger units, sometimes called a *data lake*, is one area to study; the anticipation is that much more use of the wide area network will be made in the future to deliver data on demand to where it is needed.
 Successes from the HEP programme, like the [Rucio data management system](https://rucio.cern.ch/){:target="_rucio"}
 could offer a broad engagement with other sciences also facing massive distributed data challenges.
-Later technical sessions dived into the details and there will be a strong coupling to how we can actually characterise and measure the effectiveness of our workloads on our grid infrastructures, which the two sessions of the *Performance and Cost Modeling* group looked at.
+Later technical sessions dived into the details.
+There will be a strong coupling to how we can actually characterise and measure the effectiveness of our workloads on our grid infrastructures, which the two sessions of the *Performance and Cost Modeling* group looked at.
 There will be a lot of follow up to define the real R&D goals as well as the way to measure success in such a complex coupled and large-scale system.
 The *Workload Management* teams look to be involved there too as the data processing frameworks are a key actor here.
 Our current systems are rather diverse, but there are many shared goals.

-Using our large distributed computing systems securely, evolving how we authenticate and responding to threats was discussed in the *Security* session of the workshop.
+In addition to these technical developments, using our large distributed computing systems securely and evolving how we authenticate and responding to threats was discussed in the *Security* session of the workshop.

-The challenges of processing data in heterogeneous resource clusters were laid our in the *Frameworks and Infrastructure* session, before two presentations from frameworks (ALFA, using [FairMQ](https://github.com/FairRootGroup/FairMQ){:target="_naples_fairmq"} and [CLARA](https://claraweb.jlab.org/clara/){:target="_naples_clara"}) that have implemented a design that addresses that very challenge.
+The challenges of processing data in heterogeneous resource clusters were laid out at the beginning of the *Frameworks and Infrastructure* session, before two presentations from frameworks (ALFA and [CLARA](https://claraweb.jlab.org/clara/){:target="_naples_clara"}) implementing a design that addresses that very challenge.
 How to evolve the other frameworks used across the HEP experiments was a discussion that continued in the parallel session, where the group plans regular meetings and a follow up at CHEP.
 Even the tricky question